IFB-ampdb/IFB_ampmDb/README.md

 ![image](ifbAMPdb/image/demonstration.gif)

-#TODO:
-- favicon,
-- Custom search with a shell script,
-- Custom SQL search in a web page

 # Objective:
 #### This project aims to decrease the costs of *in-silico* antibiotic research.
 How ?
 Read the scientific text below.